About

 Recovery from an emergency is a long process.
 Organisations benefit from long term support from volunteers who may perform various roles from basic clean up to care, comfort and personal support to affected communities.

-Things to know about registering as an emergency response and recovery volunteer:
+Things to know about registering as a non-frontline community support volunteer:

-• We will refer potential volunteers, like you, to Volunteer Involving Organisations when they request volunteer support.
+- We will refer potential volunteers, like you, to volunteer involving organisations when they request volunteer support.

-• The Organisation then coordinates the volunteer position, which can require varying levels of skills and experience, and flexibility in terms of location and availability.
+- The organisation then coordinates the volunteer position, which can require varying levels of skills and experience, and flexibility in terms of location and availability.

-• Responding to an emergency is complex and requires a high level of coordination.
+- Responding to an emergency is complex and requires a high level of coordination.

-• By far the biggest need for volunteers occurs in the recovery period - in the weeks, months and years following an emergency.
+- By far the biggest need for volunteers occurs in the recovery period - in the weeks, months and years following an emergency.

-• Organisations should provide orientation for each position, and some have the capacity to provide training relevant to emergency response and recovery.
+- Organisations should provide orientation for each position, and some have the capacity to provide training relevant to emergency response and recovery.
 If orientation and training are not being offered to you for a volunteer position you should determine whether or not you are comfortable continuing with the position.

 About us